Pressure mounts on major tech companies to take tougher line against Russia

 “There is a growing sense they have a moral obligation to ensure their sites are not exploited at a time of crisis,” said Karen Kornbluh, director of the Digital Innovation and Democracy Initiative at the German Marshall Fund, a think tank.
 “The Russian playbook is clear — and the companies are under pressure not to wait to act against fake accounts or malign influence activity until after they are used to interfere with humanitarian assistance or inflame the conflict.”

-When he announced sanctions against Russia affecting high-tech imports on Thursday, President Biden said they would “impair” Russia’s “ability to compete in a high-tech, 21st century economy.”
+When President Biden announced sanctions against Russia affecting high-tech imports on Thursday, he said they would “impair” Russia’s “ability to compete in a high-tech, 21st-century economy.”
 But the sanctions were largely focused on semiconductors and other high-tech tools that benefit Russia’s defense sector.
 According to a Commerce Department statement, consumer communication devices are largely exempt.

 But policymakers, journalists, technologists and human rights advocates now are pressing for the tech companies to act more aggressively.